-Sports marketing is the use of sporting and sports-related events to promote a brand or a product.
+Sports marketing uses sporting and sports-related events to promote a brand or a product.
 This form of marketing allows marketers to leverage the popularity and attention of sports to promote a brand or product.
 Sports and entertainment marketing also covers the marketing and promotion of live sporting events.

-Super bowl ads, ads in the stadium, and endorsements by athletes are some of the most common examples of marketing that we see daily when watching sporting events.
+Super bowl ads, stadium ads, and athletes’ endorsements are some of the most common examples of marketing we see daily when watching sporting events.
 Marketing through sports also helps create a brand image for a healthy, successful lifestyle that many people want to live.
-This type of image adds credibility to your brand and makes you more appealing in the consumer’s eye.
+This image adds credibility to your brand and makes you more appealing to the consumer’s eye.

 Sports Event Marketing Challenges

-Just because sports marketing is growing rapidly, that does not mean there aren’t advertising challenges in this area.
+Just because sports marketing is growing rapidly does not mean there aren’t advertising challenges in this area.
 There are many hurdles brands need to overcome to take advantage of trends in sports marketing:

 - Millennials are not watching traditional media.

-- Rightsholders and brands aren’t where fans go for the insider gossip.
+- Rightsholders and brands aren’t where fans go for insider gossip.